YuTingLais/fortiadc-kubernetes-controller/demo.md

     curl -k https://raw.githubusercontent.com/hsandy123/fortiadc-kubernetes-controller/refs/heads/main/customResource/virtualserver_postgres_ssl.yaml -o virtualserver_postgres_ssl.yaml

 Modify the VirtualServer Annotation in virtualserver_postgres_ssl.yaml to accommodate to your environment, ex: fortiadc-ip, fortiadc-admin-port, etc..
 Also, modify the VirtualServer Spec, ex: address, contentRoutings.SourceAddress.
 Then deploy the virtualserver with kubectl command

+>[!NOTE]
+>When configuring a Layer 4 VirtualServer, the default packet forwarding method is Full NAT.
+Therefore, the `natSourcePoolList` field **must** be specified in the custom resource definition.
+Before deploying the VirtualServer CR, you **must** pre-configure a SNAT pool on the FortiADC.
+The SNAT IP address range should **match the subnet of the VXLAN interface**, so that the return traffic is correctly routed.

     kubectl apply -f virtualserver_postgres_ssl.yaml